This article will help you read and understand your pathology report for invasive lobular carcinoma.

 When examined under a microscope, the abnormal cells in lobular carcinoma in situ are only found inside the glands and ducts.
 In order to become invasive lobular carcinoma, the abnormal cells have to break out of the glands and ducts and enter the stroma.
 The movement of abnormal cells from the glands and ducts into the stroma below is called invasion.

 The diagnosis of lobular carcinoma is usually made after a small sample of tissue is removed in a procedure called a biopsy.
-The tumour is later removed in an excision or resection.
-Depending on the amount of breast tissue removed, the resection specimen may be called a ‘lumpectomy’ (which means removal of the ‘lump’) or a ‘mastectomy’.
+Another surgery may then be performed to remove the entire tumour.
+Depending on the amount of breast tissue removed, procedure may be called a ‘lumpectomy’ (which means removal of the ‘lump’) or a ‘mastectomy’.

 Some genetic syndrome are also associated with an increased risk for developing invasive lobular carcinoma.
 If you or a family member have been diagnosed with breast and ovarian cancer syndrome (BRCA2) or a syndrome related to changes in the the CDH1 gene, you should talk with your doctor about your risk for developing breast cancer.